 Coordinates: N 54.27882, W 2.95697

 A popular area with some excellent attractions by the lake.
 The main feature is Lakeside pier which serves as the terminus for the Windermere lake cruises and the The Lakeside & Haverthwaite Railway.
-The area has an interesting history and it is well worth taking a trip on the boat and/or the railway.
-Boat trips run the length of the lake stopping at Bowness and Waterhead.
+You can better appreciate the scenery and history of the area by taking a cruise or train trip.
+Boats travel up the lake to Bowness or a seasonal service across the lake to Fell Foot park.
 The railway line is only 3.5 miles long but the steam trains and the scenery make it an enjoyable trip.
 Trains normally run frequently in season but are limited from November to March.
 The Lakes Aquarium is situated next to the terminus area and is a great family attraction.
 The cafe on the pier provides refreshments overlooking the lake as does the adjacent Lakeside Hotel.
 The car park is pay and display with nearby toilet facilities.

 Return to the road and turn right towards Hawkshead.
 In just over 0.5 miles, Stott Park Bobbin Mill is on the left hand side with the choice of two separate car parks.

 Stott Park Bobbin Mill

 Still working, Stott Park Bobbin Mill began producing wooden bobbins in 1835 for the Lancashire spinning and weaving industries.
 Today the mill is well preserved by English Heritage and bobbins are still made for visitors.
 Admission fee includes guided tours, an exhibition, shop selling gifts and light refreshments, picnic area, car park and toilets.
 The attraction is open Wednesday to Sunday between Easter and November, daily over the summer school holiday period.
 Closed during winter.